 How you handle criticism, which we all face, can seriously affect your self esteem.
 Handle it badly and it will really get to you.
 Criticism is a fact of life and it can only hurt you if you allow it to.
 If you can cope with criticism well then your self esteem will rise.
-The reason why self esteem is so closely linked to criticism is that if you are insecure or low on confidence at all you may believe all the criticism you hear and that will really hurt.
-It is vicious circle.
+The reason why self esteem is so closely linked to criticism is that if you are insecure or low on confidence at all you may believe all the criticism you hear and feel like you’re a victim – that can really hurt.
+It is vicious cycle.

 Criticism and Feedback

 There is a big difference between these two.
 What do you think the difference is?

 Here are the two definitions according to Oxford Dictionaries Online: